In the Bible, Paul says of his pastoral ministry, “I magnify my office” (Rom. 11:13, KJV). Pastor, do you magnify your office?

 “Who me, a teacher of the nations?”

 That was my response too!
-But that’s actually what Jesus himself calls us to be in his Great Commission (Matt.
+But that’s actually the effect of shining the light of Christ to others.
+That’s Jesus call for all of us in his Great Commission (Matt.
 28:18-20).

-But that doesn’t mean that every disciple of Christ is called to be a missionary in a far away land.
-His call to be his witnesses in Acts 1:8 begins with a focus on our city, then our state and country, then the next country over from us, and finally to “the ends of the earth.”
-(That’s the equivalent of Jerusalem, Judea, and Samaria.)
+To go on mission for Christ begins with a focus on our city, then our state and country, then the next country over from us, and finally to “the ends of the earth.”
+(That’s the equivalent of Jerusalem, Judea, and Samaria in Acts 1:8.)

 It’s Tough to be a Pastor Today!

-“A hundred years ago,” Dallas says, “Sunday’s sermon or a special lecture by a pastor might be reported on or even printed in Monday’s newspaper.
+“A hundred years ago,” Dallas Willard says, “Sunday’s sermon or a special lecture by a pastor might be reported on or even printed in Monday’s newspaper.
 The pastor was routinely thought of as one of the most knowledgeable persons in the community.
-No longer!” (p.
-202)
+No longer!”
+(Knowing Christ Today by Dallas Willard, p.
+202. The following quotes also come from Dallas’ book.)

 He adds that today it is “almost universally held that being a follower of Jesus Christ is simply a matter of what one believes and feels, a ‘personal preference’… not something essentially involving knowledge of truth and of a reality that everyone must come to terms with.” (p.
 208)